Vedivazhipadu

-Vedivazhipadu is a 2013 Malayalam sex comedy film scripted and directed by newcomer Shambu Purushothaman, a graduate of Satyajit Ray Film and Television Institute.
+Vedivazhipadu is a 2013 Malayalam sex comedy film.

+It was scripted and directed by newcomer Shambu Purushothaman, a graduate of Satyajit Ray Film and Television Institute.
 The cast includes Indrajith Sukumaran, Murali Gopy, Saiju Kurup, Anumol, Sreejith Ravi, Anusree and Mythili.
 The film was produced by director Arun Kumar Aravind under the banner of Karmayug Movies.
 Award-winning cinematographer Shehnad Jalal, Shambu's classmate from SRFTII, cranked the camera, while Bijibal scored the background music.